TrebledJ/trebledj.github.io/content/tags/general/learning.md

 ---
+redirect_from: [/tags/education]
 ---

+Education.
 A necessary foundation and institution for learning in today's age but sadly one that is sometimes exploited and mishandled.

 > *Intellectual growth should commence at birth and cease only at death.*
 >  – Albert Einstein

-Tools for learners and for learning.
+Posts mainly involve tools for learners or for learning.

 See also: {% tag "tutorial" %}.